Shriram178/Asynchronous-Programming/README.md

 - The returned task from the await and the continuation logic are concatenated as a single task and are returned.
 - this returned task is used to notify the caller that the task is completed.

-## So we await a method and it pauses ? if it pauses then where ist running ?
+## So we await a method and it pauses ? if it pauses then where is it running ?

 This depends on what we are awaiting.